pprp/pprp.github.io/_pages/about.md

 ## News and Updates

 - Jun.
 2024: Two papers has been accepted by ICML'2024.
+- May.
+2024: One paper has been accepted by CVPR's 2024 Workshop.
+- Mar.
+2024: One paper has been accepted by AAAI'2024.
+- Oct.
+2023: Two papers has been accepted by ICCV'2023.
+- Mar.
+2023: One paper has been accepted by CVPR'2023.
+- Jan.
+2023: One paper has been accepted by MMM'2023.
 - Feb.
 2022: Three papers has been accepted by ICASSP'2022.
 - Jun.
 2022: One paper has been accepted by CVPR's 2022 NAS workshop.